 There are risks involved with enrolling in any debt settlement program, such as tax liability, credit score hits and the potential for litigation, especially on severely overdue debts, which this company outlines.

-Our concerns are their lack of AFCC accreditation as well as their lack of consumer reviews on with the BBB.
+Our concerns are their lack of AFCC accreditation.
 Although they have an excellent rating, it seems any other information pertaining to this company is outdated.
 We would like to see more company transparency up-front about how they can actually assist clients to achieving financial freedom.

 There is also a blog archive featuring articles about credit scores and debt relief myths, student loan debt information, and how to avoid scams.
 These are all materials based on sound financial principles, many of which are timeless.
 However, the company would do well to keep it current by updating their blog and social media sites, which haven’t been updated since 2012.
 We would also like to see them provide more specific tools and training giving consumers the financial literacy required to accomplish or trainings and maintain a debt free life-style.
 Currently, FDR’s training program lacks some needed structure.